Colin Towns: Career

 He also composed the music for the popular children's animation series Angelina Ballerina as well as several other animation series and films for children including The World of Peter Rabbit and Friends, The Story Store, Truckers, The Wind in the Willows, The Willows in Winter The Tale of Jack Frost, Oi!
 Get Off our Train, Toot and Puddle, Fungus the Bogeyman, The Sandman and Faeries.

 His other film credits include Rawhead Rex (1986), Bellman and True (1987), Vampire's Kiss (1988, starring Nicolas Cage), Getting It Right (1989), The Wolves of Willoughby Chase (1989), Hands of a Murderer (1990, starring Edward Woodward), The Puppet Masters (1994, featuring Donald Sutherland), Captives (1994, featuring Tim Roth), Space Truckers (1996, featuring Dennis Hopper), Guest House Paradiso (1999), Essex Boys (2000), Man Dancin' (2003), Crimson Rivers II: Angels of the Apocalypse (2004), and Red Mercury (2005).
 Several times he has worked for the German director Claudia Garde for the TV-series Tatort.

+His work for television is extensive and includes the score for the highly successful UK series Doc Martin, starring Martin Clunes as the grumpy doctor of the fictional Cornish town Port Wen.

 Towns' principal musical passion is jazz and has released several albums with the big band he founded, the Mask Orchestra.
 A long-term collaboration with the Italian-born jazz singer Maria Pia De Vito began in 1996.

 In 2010 Towns formed Blue Touch Paper with German and UK musicians.
 Alongside Towns were Mark Lockheart (Polar Bear, Loose Tubes), Chris Montague (Troyka, Kit Downes), Benny Greb (Stoppok, Ron Spielman), Stephan Maass (Randy Brecker, Kruder & Dorfmeister), and Edward Maclean (Peter Fox, Nils Wülker).
 Blue Touch Paper released their debut album 'Stand Well Back' in May 2011.
 Their second album 'Drawing Breath' was released in October 2013.